Wayne County DUI Bail Information

 The time it takes to be released from jail after posting bail can vary.

-• Best times to post bail: Posting bail during regular business hours (Monday-Friday, 9 am - 5 pm) can often expedite the process, as more staff are available to handle the paperwork.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8:00 AM to 5:00 PM) may result in a faster release, as more staff are available to process paperwork.

 What Happens After Posting Bail

-• When you must appear in court: You will receive a notice of your court date.
+- Court Appearance: You will receive a notice of your next court date.
 It is crucial to attend all scheduled hearings.